 Woman Pitches Scoreless Relief for Double-A Team

 JACKSONVILLE, Fla.
-(AP) _ Pamela Davis, with fans chanting her name and forcing her to take a curtain call, pitched one inning of scoreless relief and got the win Tuesday night in a minor league exhibition game.
+(AP) _ Pamela Davis, with fans chanting her name and forcing her to take a curtain call, pitched one inning of scoreless relief Tuesday night in a minor league exhibition game.

 She is believed to be the first woman to pitch for a major league farm club under the current structure of the minor league system.